The class teacher is Miss Inarejos and they are also supported by Mrs Day and Miss Stocker.

 In Reception, we aim to prepare children for their school life by providing them with what they need to become independent, interested and inquisitive learners.
-We also aim to make the children’s first year at school enjoyable and instil an enthusiasm for learning which they will take with them through their school career.
+We also aim to make the children’s first year at school enjoyable and instill an enthusiasm for learning which they will take with them through their school career.

 Our environment is important to support children's learning and development.
 In Reception, they have engaging role plays linked to their interests or topics, practical activities and provision that covers all seven areas of learning.
 We value outdoor learning as much as indoor learning and we love messy play!